This page was last updated on 7 September 2021

 How long can I be furloughed for?

-Under the extended CJRS from 31 October there is no minimum period that you have to be furloughed for.
+There is no minimum period that you have to be furloughed for.

 Your employer can furlough you more than once, so they can bring you back to work and then furlough you again at a later date (with your agreement).